Answered By: Priscilla Coulter Last Updated: Feb 27, 2017 Views: 185

 - Get some background information.
 You need to know as much about your topic as possible, and background research should give you a general idea of what different viewpoints exist.
 Take particular note of the words most commonly used to describe your topic (and each viewpoint), and the names of the experts who publish or speak about it.

 - If your topic is a very recent one, search the APUS Library for articles.
-Articles are published more frequently than books are, so are more likely to be current.
+Articles are published more frequently than books are and are more likely to be current.

 - You can search by keyword or by author.
 Be sure to search deliberately for all sides of the issue (this is where your background research will come in handy), and take care to rely on articles written by experts in the field.

 - Peer-reviewed journals strive to publish unbiased articles, so their articles should present controversial issues in a balanced way (at least in the literature review).
 Find out how to limit your search to peer-reviewed articles.

 - If you're researching a debate that's been around for awhile, search for books as well.

 - If you search the open web (via Google, etc.), make sure that you rely only on authoritative sites.
 And, make sure you're not stuck in a filter bubble.